 - cleaning costs, but only if you have a dedicated home office

 To use the fixed rate method, you are required to keep a record of all the hours you work from home, using a diary, timesheet, roster or similar document.
-You’ll also need evidence of the expenses covered by the rate that you incurred – such as a phone or electricity bill.
+You’ll also need one piece of evidence of each type of expense covered by the rate that you incurred – such as a phone or electricity bill.

-You’ll need receipts for each item you claim separately, plus decline-in-value calculations where appropriate.
+You’ll need receipts for each item you claim separately, plus records of how you calculated the apportionment and decline-in-value calculations where appropriate.
 The free myDeductions tool in the ATO app is a great way to keep a record of all your working-from-home expenses.
 The Officeworks app also offers a convenient way to save your store receipts by scanning them in-store, ensuring you have all necessary documentation at your fingertips.

-Note: if an item costs more than $300, you claim the decline in value of the item, not the whole amount (see below), and you must apportion work and personal use.
+Note: If an item costs more than $300, you claim the decline in value of the item over its effective life, not the whole amount (see below), and you must apportion work and personal use.
 This handy depreciation and capital allowances tool can help you easily calculate your deduction.

-If you're disciplined about keeping records, you could calculate the work-related portion for most or all working from home expenses.
+If you're disciplined about keeping records, you could calculate the work-related portion for most or all working-from-home expenses using the actual costs method.
 The ATO has a home office expenses calculator and a depreciation and capital allowances tool to help you add it all up.
 Speak with a registered tax professional about what you can and can't claim.
 Just make sure the agent is registered with the Tax Practitioners Board.

-If an item costs $300 or less you can claim an immediate deduction for the cost in the year you buy it if you only use it for work purposes.
-When an item costs more than $300, you can’t claim the full amount immediately.
-You will need to calculate the item’s decline in value.
+If an item costs $300 or less, you can claim an immediate deduction for its cost in the year you buy it if you use it wholly for work purposes.
+When an item costs more than $300, like some computers, you will need to deduct the item’s decline in value over its effective life.
 This is also known as depreciation.
 There are two different methods for calculating a decline in value deduction.

-For these items, like computers, you claim the deduction over a number of years, which takes into account the life of the asset and the number of days during the year that you owned and used it for work purposes.
+Your decline in value deduction takes into account the number of days during the year that you owned and used the item for work purposes.

 Equipment costs can be complex to calculate so ask a registered tax professional to help or use the calculators on the ATO website.